snowdj/pixyll/_posts/2016-09-17-Interrupted-Time-Series.md

 $$outcom = \beta_0 + \beta_1 * time + \beta_2 * level  +  \beta_3 * trend + \epslon_{jt}$$

+A standard segmented regression model for interrupted time series requires 3 variables aside from the intercept term: (1) an existing trend, (2) a level change, and (3) a trend change.

 * Check for and address autocorrelation: use the standard regression results to assess whether autocorrelation is present and, if so, determine what parameters to use in modelling

 * Run the final model: run and interpret a final analytic model that accounts for autocorrelation

 * Plot the results: plot the results of the model for presentation Predict relative and absolute effects: use the model results to predict the impact of the intervention